hucknz/cumulusmx/README.md

 ## Important changes for v4 ##

-With the release of CumulusMX v4 there are breaking changes for the Docker containers.
+With the release of CumulusMX v4 there are breaking changes for the Docker containers. **Please read the warning below before moving to v4.**

 ### Latest releases ###
 "cumulusmx:v4" will be available for new releases going forward.
 These will automatically be updated as new versions are released.
 The "cumulusmx:latest" tag will no longer be used.
 A v4 build will be available shortly.